h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 *Things to Note:*

 1. **Training Settings** - Describes the Accuracy, Time, and Interpretability of your specific experiment.
 The knobs on the experiment settings are adjustable as values change the meaning of the settings on the left-bottom page change.
-    - **Accuracy** - (Relative accuracy) higher values, should lead to higher confidence in model performance (accuracy).
+    - **Accuracy** - (Relative accuracy) higher values, should lead to higher confidence in model performance (accuracy) (see Driverless AI documentation for more information on the [Accuracy setting](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/experiment-settings.html?highlight=accuracy%20setting#accuracy))
     - **Time** - Relative time for completing the experiment.
 Higher values will take longer for the experiment to complete.
     - **Interpretability** -  The degree to which a human can understand the cause of the decision.
 2. **Expert Settings** - Available expert settings to customize your experiment.
 3. **Scorer** - Driverless AI selects the best scorer based on your dataset.
 Other scorers can be manually selected.
+(Explore more about scores in the next tutorial [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus](https://training.h2o.ai/products/tutorial-1b-machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus))
 4. **Classification** - Classification or Regression button.
-Driverless AI automatically determines the problem type based on the response column.
+Driverless AI automatically determines the problem type based on the target column.
 Though not recommended, you can override this setting by clicking this button.
 5. **Reproducible** - This button allows you to build an experiment with a random seed and get reproducible results.
 If this is disabled (default), the results will vary between runs.
 6. **GPUs Enabled** - Specify whether to enable GPUs.
 (Note that this option is ignored on CPU-only systems)
 7. **Launch Experiment** - Launches the experiment